Guide to Seville the Capital City of Andalucia

-Two hundred kilometres north of the Costa del Sol is the capital city of Andalucia, Seville.
-It is situated on the River Guadalquivir at the highest point of navigation for seagoing ships and the broad, slow flowing river still dominates the city.
-Since it’s founding, in the 9th Century BC, the city has been a centre of trade, originally occupied by the native people of the area, the Tartessians.
+Two hundred kilometres north of the Costa del Sol is the capital city of Andalucia - Seville.
+The city is situated on the River Guadalquivir at the highest point of navigation for seagoing ships, and the broad, slow flowing river still dominates the city.
+Since its founding, in the 9th Century BC, the city has been a centre of trade, originally occupied by the native people of the area, the Tartessians.

-At the end of the 3rd Century BC the city was sacked by the Carthaginians and was rebuilt by the Romans.
-Almost simultaneously, in 206 BC, the city of Italica was founded a few kilometres north of Seville.
-The first mention of the name Hispalis is found in 49 BC, just 4 years before Julius Caesar granted it the status of colonia.
-The city prospered until 426 AD when it was taken by the Vandal king Gonderic.
+At the end of the 3rd Century BC, the city was sacked by the Carthaginians and then rebuilt by the Romans.
+Almost simultaneously, in 206 BC, the city of Italica was founded five kilometres north west of Seville.
+The first mention of the name Hispalis is found in 49 BC, just four years before Julius Caesar granted it the status of Colonia.
+The city prospered until 426 AD when the Vandal king Gonderic captured it.
 In 429 the Vandals departed for Tunisia for new conquests and plunder only to be replaced by the Suevi.
 Their temporary occupation came to an end in about 527 AD when the Visigoths arrived.

 Of the Roman, Vandal and Suevi periods there is little that remains today, all having been built over.
-The Real Alcazar, Royal Palace, is perhaps the oldest surviving building, started in 931 AD there are traces of the original Moorish architecture but then you notice much later additions from the Gothic, Renaissance and Baroque periods.
-Nearby is the Torre del Oro, Golden Tower, named after the reflection of the sun on the gold tiles on the roof dome.
+The Real Alcazar, Royal Palace, is perhaps the oldest surviving building, started in 931 AD there are traces of the original Moorish architecture, but then you notice much later additions from the Gothic, Renaissance and Baroque periods.
+The Torre del Oro, Golden Tower, is named after the reflection of the sun on the gold tiles on the roof dome.
 The 12 sided tower was built at the beginning of the 13th Century and formed part of the cities defences.
-It is situated on the banks of the river alongside which there is a fine river walk.
+The Torre del Oro overlooks the river alongside which there is a fine river walk.

-From there it is a short distance to Plaza Espana.
-This two hundred metre diameter semi circle was built in 1929 for the Exposition in what is described as a 'theatrical' style.
+From there it is a short distance to Plaza de España.
+This two hundred metre diameter semi-circle was built in 1929 for the Ibero-American Exposition in what has been described as a 'theatrical' style.
 Today it is a series of offices in a monumental 'Peter Pan' like building that encloses a huge fountain and a moat.
 The public are allowed into the cloisters at the lower level.
 Notice the exquisite tiles with the coats of arms and emblems of the various regions of Spain set into the walls.

 Parque De Marie Luisa

-Just opposite Plaza Espana is a huge park, Parque De Marie Luisa.
+Opposite Plaza España is a huge park, Parque De Marie Luisa.
 In 1893 Princess Maria Luisa donated half the gardens of the Palace of San Telmo to the city.
 In 1929, again for the Exposition, they were modified to what you see today.
-Kilometres of paths wend through formal and less formal gardens.
-There are one hundred year old orange trees, masses of flowering shrubs and flowers, fountains, ponds and lakes.
+Kilometres of paths wind through formal and less formal gardens.
+There are orange trees that are 100 years old, masses of flowering shrubs and flowers, fountains, ponds and lakes.
 It seems that most of the pigeons of Seville call the park home, along with a surprising selection of other birds for a location in the centre of a city.
-Keep your eyes open for the Roman style statues on 15 metre high columns giving a real 'Imperial' feel to the area.
-They, together with the horse drawn carriages, (no cars allowed), transport you back to a less frantic era.
+Keep your eyes open for the Roman style statues on 15-metre-high columns giving a real 'Imperial' feel to the area.
+They, together with the horse-drawn carriages, (no cars allowed), transport you back to a less frantic era.

-Within the park there are other places of interest, the Museum of Arts and Popular Customs, the Royal Pavilion and the Archaeological Museum.
-The latter has a magnificent display of gold jewellery and ornaments collectively called the Tartessian Treasure hoard and one of the best graphical 'timelines' with example artifacts covering the Prehistoric to Roman periods in Andalucia.
-The museums are free for EC residents.
+Within the park, there are other places of interest, the Museum of Arts and Popular Customs, the Royal Pavilion and the Archaeological Museum.
+The latter has a magnificent display of gold jewellery and ornaments collectively called the Tartessian Treasure hoard and one of the best graphical 'timelines' with example artefacts covering the Prehistoric to Roman periods in Andalucia.
+The museums are free for ECU residents.

 For those more inclined to shopping then this city is a paradise.
-Walking a gentle spiral outwards from the cathedral takes you through narrow streets, most pedestrian only, shaded at roof level by great swathes of muslin, in which you find all the 'big name' stores as well as smaller specialist and artisan shops.
+Walking a gentle spiral outward from the cathedral takes you through narrow streets, most are pedestrian only, shaded, at roof level by great swathes of muslin during the summer, in which you find all the 'big name' stores as well as smaller specialist and artisan shops.
 Scattered amongst them are innumerable tapas bars, coffee shops and restaurants.
 In the evenings the place comes alive as the tables appear in the streets and peripatetic musicians and entertainers wander between them.

-The Sevillians all seem to dress for dinner on any night of the week so join in the fun and do likewise.
-Try visiting the rooftop tapas bars and gourmet section at El Cortes Ingles.
-You can have an aperitif and a tapas whilst sat on the rooftop terrace admiring the view over the city.
+The Sevillians all seem to dress for dinner on any night of the week.
+Join in the fun and do likewise.